w-yeehong/tp/docs/UserGuide.md

 3. Press `enter` to run the command.

-4. With reference to Figure 5, the result box displays the message, "_New patient added: Betsy Crowe Temperature: 36.5 Period of stay: 1 Oct 2020 to 14 Oct 2020 Phone: 91234567 Age: 19 Comment: Is asthmatic_".
-The newly added patient can now be found in the list of patients in Covigent.
+4. The result box displays the message shown in Figure 5 and the newly added patient can now be found in the list of patients in Covigent.

 5. To view the details of the newly added patient, click on the newly added patient in the patient list.
 <p align="center">